This article covers how to use either the spread lock or rate lock option when pricing a loan with a Fixed rate.

 When you click into Rate field on the Opportunity Screen, you'll see a comment about the final rate being set at closing.
 This comment helps explain when and how the final rate will be determined.
 By default, PrecisionLender assumes that the customer will bear all interest rate risk until the Opportunity is closed, and uses a rate that is Spread Locked.
-In the example below, the rate will be set at closing to the 5-Year Treasury + a spread of 3.13%.
-If the deal were to close today, the Initial Rate field tells us that the rate would be 5.06% in this example.
+In the example below, the rate will be set at closing to the 5-Year Treasury + a spread of 3.52%.
+If the deal were to close today, the Rate field tells us that the rate would be 5.2% in this example.

-Some customers may prefer to have the bank assume all risk until closing, you can click next to the Initial Rate Field to open the Spread Lock popup and and switch from a Spread Lock to "lock" the quoted rate in until the desired time has passed.
-Remember that you are adding more interest rate risk to the opportunity, so expect to see a negative impact to your return.
+If you prefer to have the bank assume all risk until closing, you can click next to the Rate Field to open a popup and switch from Spread Locked in order to "lock" the quoted rate in until the desired time has passed.
+Switching to a fixed rate lock adds more interest rate risk to the opportunity, so expect to see a negative impact to your return.
 Available rate lock periods are set at the product level.